Ethnicity pay gap reports

 Quartile 4 breakdown:

-We can see in the data that there is a larger percentage of staff from BAME backgrounds in the more junior rather than senior roles and our ethnicity pay gap is driven by this lack of representation.
+We can see in the data that there is a larger percentage of staff from BAME backgrounds in the more junior rather than senior roles.
+Our ethnicity pay gap is driven by this lack of representation..

 Taking action to reduce our ethnicity pay gap

 - We have changed our recruitment processes to mitigate unconscious bias and have removed names from application forms.
-We are also upskilling managers to conduct competency based interviews.
-As a result, we expect to see a greater percentage of BAME applicants be shortlisted and subsequently appointed at all levels of the organisation.
+We have upskilled managers to conduct competency based interviews.
+As a result, we have seen a greater percentage of BAME applicants shortlisted and subsequently appointed at all levels of the organisation.

-- As staff from BAME backgrounds make up 20% of our overall roles in our lowest pay quartile, we have been concentrating on filling vacancies through internal recruitment wherever possible.
+- We have set internal only recruitment targets.
+As staff from BAME backgrounds make up 24% of our overall roles in our lowest pay quartile, we have been concentrating on filling vacancies through internal recruitment wherever possible.
 This is not only to invest in our own staff but to give people more opportunity to develop their careers in more senior roles within the Museum.
+Last year over 50% of all our vacancies were filled by internal candidates.

-- We have set recruitment targets, based on the percentage of hires, which aim to tackle the overall lack of representation of staff from BAME backgrounds within the Museum.
-We have also demanded of recruitment companies that we work with, that there must be reasonable representation in all long and short lists presented to the Museum.
+- We have set overall recruitment targets, based on the percentage of hires, which aim to tackle the overall lack of representation of staff from BAME backgrounds within the Museum.
+Last year 22.7% of roles were filled by BAME candidates.
+We have also demanded of any recruitment companies that we work with, that there must be reasonable representation in all long and short lists presented to the Museum.

 - We are working on a funded project to encourage more students from BAME backgrounds to pursue careers in Science, where there is less diversity than in other parts of the Museum.